trnguyen34/trnguyen34.github.io/index.md

 author_profile: true
 ---

 I am a **software engineer** based in San Francisco.
 I recently graduated with a degree in Computer Science from the University of California, Santa Cruz.
 I’m passionate about building scalable systems and exploring systems programming

+## EDUCATION
+**Computer Science**
+University of California, Santa Cruz

 ## Projects